Sell without “Selling,” Part V – Listen

 A simple reflection model is this:

-For example, John comes into an appliance store and meets Mary, the salesperson.
-After John has been looking at a washing machine for some time, John & Mary engage in an enrollment conversation.
+For example, Charles comes into an appliance store and meets Mary, the salesperson.
+After Charles has been looking at a washing machine for some time, Charles and Mary engage in an enrollment conversation.
 The reflection part of the conversation follows.
 (In all industries, we have to “deal with objections” that are raised by a potential customer or client who wants what we sell, but something is “in the way” of them taking action to get it.
 Reflective listening is a very useful tool in working through objections – again, because once you really hear someone, they will listen to you as well.)

 Mary: I see you are looking at the Kenmore washing machine.